 Another question we are often asked is how long do filters typically last.

 This is a really tough question to answer because there are so many environmental factors that come in to play.
 We have seen filters last anywhere from a few weeks up to 5 years or more.
 On average, life expectancy is about a year, but it really varies.

 Here is a list of some of the factors that influence filter life.
-To find out more about these factors or to ask one of our experts if it’s the right time for your to change out your filters, give us a call.
+To find out more about these factors or to ask one of our experts if it’s the right time for a dust collector change out, give us a call.